 Use WhatsApp on the web or desktop

 It'll serve up chats and alerts on your computer, allowing you to reply quickly and easily.
-Your phone will need to be connected for it to work though so if you lose your connection, the web app will stop syncing until you get your phone connection back.
+Your phone will need to be connected initially for it to work but after that, you don't need your phone for messages to sync anymore.